 Similarly, Latvia began experiencing a sudden spike in EV sales in the midst of the pandemic Perhaps our friends in Latvia caught on to the news about their country's outstanding value for money, which makes for some of the most eye-popping data in our index.

 Want to know how many low-speed EV charging stations there are in Latvia?
 None.
 Not a single one.
-An incredible 69.6% of all electric charging points there are high-speed, more than any other country.
+Latvia boasts only the best EV charging stations with an incredible 69.6% of all electric charging points there being high-speed.
+That’s more than any other country.
 Even better: all this incredible capacity comes at an average annual cost of just €202.17, making it the sixth cheapest country in our index.

 With the seventh-lowest annual charging price in Europe and 1,367 recharging stations for just over 3,000 battery electric vehicles, it's no wonder the Slovak population are starting to catch on to the opportunities their country provides for EV owners.